Regulatory guide - General obligations of WHS entry permit holders

 3. Improper behaviour

-A WHS entry permit holder exercising, or seeking to exercise, a right of entry must not intentionally and unreasonably delay, hinder or obstruct any person or disrupt any work at a workplace, or otherwise act in an improper manner.[4]
+An EPH exercising, or seeking to exercise, a right of entry must not intentionally and unreasonably delay, hinder or obstruct any person or disrupt any work at a workplace, or otherwise act in an improper manner.[4]

 4. Misrepresentation

-The prohibition could apply to a WHS entry permit holder who has validly entered a workplace, who intentionally or recklessly misrepresents the extent of the rights that he or she is entitled to exercise at the workplace.
-In this regard, it is important for a WHS entry permit holder to be clear about which rights or powers he or she can exercise under the WHS Act and which rights and powers he or she can exercise by virtue of the entry permit under the Fair Work Act that he or she must concurrently hold.
+This prohibition could apply to an EPH who has validly entered a workplace, but intentionally or recklessly misrepresents the extent of the rights that they are entitled to exercise at the workplace.
+In this regard, it is important for an EPH to be clear about which rights or powers they can exercise under the WHS Act.

-• a person who does not hold a WHS entry permit who intentionally or recklessly represents that he or she has a valid permit
+However, the prohibition could potentially apply to other persons, for instance where a person who does not hold a WHS entry permit who intentionally or recklessly represents that they do have a valid permit.

 5. Compliance